Year Groups

 How you can help your child at home…

-- Playing games that involve taking turns.
+- Play games that involve taking turns.

-- Constantly talking to your child and listening to their answers will is a really important activity and builds language skills and social skills.
+- Constantly talking to your child and listening to their answers is a really important activity and builds language skills and social skills.

 - Telling or reading stories and poems to your child is an important part of developing an interest in reading.
 This should be an enjoyable experience for yourself and your child.

 - You should aim to share a story for a short period (e.g. 10 minutes at least) every day.
 When reading a story, encourage your child to talk about the pictures and identify characters.
 Let your child hold the book and turn the pages as you read the story.
+Ask them to predict what might happen next.

 - Spend time outdoors running, jumping and climbing this all helps to develop good gross motor skills.